Plan for College

 The steps to attend college sometimes seem daunting.
 Thus, we have provided a checklist to help aid the process.
 If you need additional help, or if your situation is not covered in this checklist, please contact your educational institution of choice directly for more assistance.

-You can also search for types of Degrees, Majors and detailed program information offered throughout the Montana University System at the Program/Degree Inventory Search.
+You can also search for types of Degrees, Majors and detailed program information offered throughout the Montana University System at the Degree Program and Course Search.

 10 Steps to College Success